 % time downwind = True Wind Angle is 135 degrees or more.

-- Make your selection.
+Make your selection.

-- Tap back to go to the weather routing map
+Tap back to go to the weather routing map.

-- Sail polars are very simple to set up and are suitable for cruising boats, where you cannot select a predefined polar.
+Sail Polars are very simple to set up and are suitable for cruising boats, where you cannot select a predefined polar.
 Enter your boat speed at 50.
-90. And 160 degrees true in average 15 knot wind speed conditions.
-We assume this is the max speed for the vessel and the boat speed decreases as the wind drops.
+90. And 160 degrees true in average 15-knot wind speed conditions.
+We assume this is the max speed for the vessel, and the boat speed decreases as the wind drops.

-- All other routing preferences which include Motoring settings, Comfort settings and tidal and Ocean currents can be adjusted in each platform, but they do not transfer across platforms.
+All other routing preferences, which include Motoring settings, Comfort settings and tidal and Ocean currents, can be adjusted in each platform, but they do not transfer across platforms.

-Please click here for more information.
+Please click here to contact us if you need more help or information.